containers/podman/docs/source/markdown/podman-create.1.md

 - `label=filetype:TYPE` : Set the label file type for the container files
 - `label=disable`       : Turn off label separation for the container

+- `mask=/path/1:/path/2` : The paths to mask separated by a colon.
+A masked path cannot be accessed inside the container.

 - `no-new-privileges` : Disable container processes from gaining additional privileges

 - `seccomp=unconfined` : Turn off seccomp confinement for the container
 - `seccomp=profile.json` :  White listed syscalls seccomp Json file to be used as a seccomp filter

+- `unmask=ALL or /path/1:/path/2` : Paths to unmask separated by a colon.
+If set to **ALL**, it will unmask all the paths that are masked by default.
+  The default masked paths are **/proc/acpi, /proc/kcore, /proc/keys, /proc/latency_stats, /proc/sched_debug, /proc/scsi, /proc/timer_list, /proc/timer_stats, /sys/firmware, and /sys/fs/selinux.**

 - `proc-opts=OPTIONS` : Comma separated list of options to use for the /proc mount.
 More details for the possible mount options are specified at **proc(5)** man page.